jlevy/kash/src/kash/docs/markdown/topics/a3_installation.md

 ### Running the Kash Shell

-Kash offers a shell environment based on [xonsh](https://xon.sh/) augmented with an LLM assistant and a few other inhancements.
+Kash offers a shell environment based on [xonsh](https://xon.sh/) augmented with an LLM assistant and a few other enhancements.
 If you've used a bash or Python shell before, xonsh is very intuitive.

 Within the kash shell, you get a full environment with all actions and commands.